cliss/accidentalbot/README.md

     heroku labs:enable websockets -a APPNAME

-To enable Memcached caching on Heroku, you will need to add the Memcachier addon for your app:
+To enable Memcached caching on Heroku, you will need to add the MemCachier addon for your app:

     heroku addons:add memcachier -a APPNAME